EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 The objective of making sparse features is that we can much more easily connect specific behavior of our language model to the activations of specific features.
 If each feature occurs very rarely, when it does occur, we should be able to find what kind of text it is connected to.

 This process of using the auto encoder to learn these sparse features has been demonstrated a few times before.
-But one new thing the authors did in this paper was demonstrate that it could be done succesfully on a really large and useful model like Claude 3 Sonnet.
+But one new thing the authors did in this paper was demonstrate that it could be done successfully on a really large and useful model like Claude 3 Sonnet.
 This type of breakthrough in "scalability" is really important.

 ## Interpreting our Sparse Features

 So now that we have our sparse auto encoders we can do some really cool stuff.
 When looking at how the model chose what text to predict next, we previously had a mixture of many different numbers that could all be responsible.
-But now we have a just a few, and we can start to connect these features to specific behavior, like finding the feature for a historical figure or specific emotion.
+But now we have just a few, and we can start to connect these features to specific behavior, like finding the feature for a historical figure or specific emotion.

 The team at Anthropic built a lot of advanced user interfaces to help this process and connect the activations in the sparse autoencoder (the feature) to a specific concept in language.
-Lets look at an example: the feature which seems to represent the Golden Gate Bridge.
+Let's look at an example: the feature which seems to represent the Golden Gate Bridge.

 ![alt text](golden_gate.png)

 In this image we see lines of text, some of them in different languages.
-Each line of text is a different input to the model, where the models objective is then to predict the text which comes next.
+Each line of text is a different input to the model, where the model's objective is then to predict the text which comes next.

 The important parts are the orange highlighted portions.
 These parts show where this feature (the one that seems to look for the Golden Gate Bridge) has a high activation.